Insider Career Guides

 A few hours later, you check your dashboard only to find a cold reality: Request Rejected.

-Why did a verified employee turn down a paid referral request that was fully protected by an escrow ledger?
+Why did a verified employee turn down a paid routing request that was fully protected by an milestone ledger?

 The answer is simple: You failed the Vanilla JS Test.